 11.39 The disclosures below make reference to disclosures for financial liabilities measured at fair value through profit or loss.
-Entities that have only basic financial instruments (and therefore do not apply Section 12), and have not chosen to designate financial instruments as at fair value through profit or loss (in accordance with paragraph 11.14(b)) will not have any financial liabilities measured at fair value through profit or loss.
+Entities that have only basic financial instruments (and therefore do not apply Section 12), and have not chosen to designate financial instruments as at fair value through profit or loss (in accordance with paragraph 11.14(b)) will not have any financial liabilities measured at fair value through profit or loss and hence will not need to provide such disclosures.